 6. Respect others.

 Kellogg welcomes, respects and honors diversity of

-politics and religion.
+customs, values and points of view.
 It goes without saying that ethnic slurs, personal

 insults and obscenity are discouraged in general and certainly not welcome